caloni/journal/content/posts/flow/flow.md

 "To overcome the anxieties and depressions of contemporary life, individuals must become independent of the social environment to the degree that they no longer respond exclusively in terms of its rewards and punishments."

-"achieving control over experience requires a drastic change in attitude about what is important and what is not."
+"Achieving control over experience requires a drastic change in attitude about what is important and what is not."

 "(...) emphasis on the postponement of gratification is to a certain extent inevitable.
 As Freud and many others before and after him have noted, civilization is built on the repression of individual desires.
 It would be impossible to maintain any kind of social order, any complex division of labor, unless society's members were forced to take on the habits and skills that the culture required, whether the individuals liked it or not.
 Socialization, or the transformation of a human organism into a person who functions successfully within a particular social system, cannot be avoided.
 The essence of socialization is to make people dependent on social controls, to have them respond predictably to rewards and punishments.
 And the most effective form of socialization is achieved when people identify so thoroughly with the social order that they no longer can imagine themselves breaking any of its rules."